nypeach/garden_journal/PROMPT.md

    - When user uploads files, they expect you to read and understand them fully
    - Check uploaded files against project knowledge to spot differences
    - Don't recreate entire files unless necessary - provide find/replace when possible
+   - **CRITICAL:** When user provides file in parts, reconstruct EXACTLY as provided with ONLY requested changes

 5. **Testing cycle**
    - User will say "Testing now!!!" when ready to test